AudioBible/KJV/README.md

 ### TODO

     - translate these page into other languages
-    - fix some bugs in the program
+    - fix some bugs in the program and re-write it eventually to be better
     - add more videos and songs to the collection
     - organize videos into categories and/or playlists
     - create a billboard or a few all over the world!